 In 2019, the Intercountry Adoption Investigation Committee was established, also known as 'the Joustra Committee'.
 The investigation focuses on possible abuses in adoptions in which the Dutch government has played a role.
-In order to carry out its investigation, in addition to its own investigation, the Committee held discussions with chain partners and other stakeholders in the adoption process.
-The committee also spoke with representatives of the Meiling Foundation.
-The committee's report will be published in February 2021.
+The committee presented its report on 8 February 2021.
+The former cabinet has decided to temporarily suspend intercountry adoptions.
+Only prospective adoptive parents with an adoption permit were allowed to complete their procedure.